trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 };
 ```

 - `Tezos.get_entrypoint_opt("%getFeedback",oracleAddress)` you require to get the oracle contract address.
 Then you want to call a specific entrypoint of this contract.
-The function name is always starting with `%` with always the first letter in lowercase (even if the code is different)
+The function name is always starting with `%` with always the first letter in lowercase (even if the code is different).
-- `Tezos.transaction(((Tezos.self("%pokeAndGetFeedbackCallback") as contract<returned_feedback>)),TEZ_COST,call_to_oracle())` The transaction takes as first param the entrypoint of for the callback that the oracle uses to answer the feedback, the tez cost and the oracle contract you got just above as transaction destination
+- `Tezos.transaction(((Tezos.self("%pokeAndGetFeedbackCallback") as contract<returned_feedback>)),TEZ_COST,call_to_oracle())` The transaction takes as first param the entrypoint of for the callback that the oracle uses to answer the feedback, the tez cost and the oracle contract you got just above as transaction destination.

-4. Write the last missing function `pokeAndGetFeedbackCallback`, receive the feedback and finally store it
+4. Write the last missing function `pokeAndGetFeedbackCallback`, receive the feedback and finally store it.

 ```ligolang
 @entry